 Built in 1875 on the site of a medieval Dominican friary, the Black Friar had its interior completely remodelled in the Arts and Crafts style.
 Now a Nicholson’s, its bright panes, intricate friezes and carved slogans (‘Industry is Ale’, ‘Haste is Slow’) still make a work of art out of the main saloon, adjoined by a prosaic one linked by a marble-topped bar.Read more

-The runners are more spread out and visible now and the goal is within their grasp.
-Cheer them on towards the finish then head for the alphabetically signposted meet-up points in Horse Guards Road and Horse Guards Parade.
+The runners are more spread out and more visible now, and the goal is within their grasp.
+Cheer them on towards the finish, then head for the alphabetically signposted meet-up points in Horse Guards Road and Horse Guards Parade.
 Transport: Embankment tube or Charing Cross rail.
 Check out places to eat and drink near Embankment below.

 Gordon’s was established in its present form in 1890, but the exposed brickwork, flickering candlelight and tobacco-stained fixtures and fittings in the low basement vaults make it feel older still.
 Like the crowds, which are younger and livelier than you might expect, the wine list is surprisingly modern, hopping readily from the classic regions of France to South America and beyond.Read more